Wentworth Mausoleum: Interment

 At the vault, the consecration of the burial site was followed by an address by Frederic Barker, the Bishop of Sydney.
 Sir James Martin delivered a lengthy oration praising Wentworth's many achievements.
 He lamented there was "no Westminster Abbey in which to place the bones of our illustrious dead" but that 'here, under the blue Australian sky, and by the shores of the broad and blue Pacific, and in a corner of one of Nature's loveliest landscapes we are about to lay his remains ...
 This monument will be a lasting and conspicuous memorial, visible to all who enter and to all who leave our port'.

 Following the sentence of burial, Wentworth's coffin was lowered into the vault, which, according to newspaper descriptions, was constructed as Sarah had desired:

 '... between some of these boulders ... the vault had been prepared, cut out of the solid rock, and built of brick and cemented inside.
 It is 28 feet long, 13 feet wide, and 7 feet high.
 It is shelved all round with large slabs of slate resting upon stone supports, and arches of brick rise upon iron girders.
 The inner space is 7 feet by 13 feet and the whole vault is thoroughly drained and complete.
 Mr Alexander Dean, builder ... constructed ... it.
 It is intended that in a short time a chapel shall be built over the vault to contain the sarcophagus.'

-The remains of three Wentworth children - William Charles, Sarah Eleanor and Isabella - had been brought from Europe to be re-interred in the vault.
+The remains of three Wentworth children - Isabella, Sarah Eleanor and William Charles - had been brought from Europe to be re-interred in the vault.
 Sarah commissioned the architects Mansfield Brothers to design a chapel to be constructed over the vault.
 The chapel's Gothic Revival design seemingly was intended to complement the estate's other Gothic style buildings.
 By November 1873 the chapel was still incomplete: "Men are working, but as Miss W said they are drunk and away oftener than at work".
 The stone and iron palisade fence was erected by early March 1874.

 The rock outcrops and native vegetation on Parsley Hill that once formed a backdrop to the mausoleum have been supplanted by residential development and it has lost its visual relationship to Vaucluse House, however, the chapel and vault remain relatively isolated within the stone and iron palisading...The brass plaque commemorating Sarah Eleanor may have been responsible for the long-held belief that her mother, Sarah Wentworth, was buried in the mausoleum.
 Despite her desire for the family to "all rest together in our native place", Sarah was buried in July 1880 in Ocklynge Cemetery at Eastbourne, Sussex.
 The Wentworths' second son, Fitzwilliam, died in Sydney on 8 August 1915 and following a service at St Michael's Church, Vaucluse, he was buried in the mausoleum.
 The vault was then permanently sealed.